DHEA and Aging—Finding the Right Balance

 - Parkinson’s disease

 Replacement therapy involves supplementing the body with biosynthesized DHEA, made from yam and soy plants.
-This may be taken orally, vaginally, by injection, or topically, depending on the individual’s chief medical complaint.
+This may be taken orally in the form of tablets or capsules, chewing gum, sublingual pills or drops, vaginally, by injection, or topically, depending on the individual’s chief medical complaint.

 Safety Precautions and Side Effects of Treatment